Barbie (film): Marketing

 At the 2023 Academy Awards, Robbie co-presented a tribute to Warner Bros with Morgan Freeman.
 During the montage, they reflected on the roles and projects they had shared with the company, and Freeman eventually referred to Robbie as 'Barbie'.
 On April 4, 2023, 24 character posters of the several Barbies and Kens featured in the film, tagged with brief descriptions, were shared on Barbies social media accounts.
 Empire remarked: "You might have thought that Multiverse fever would be constrained generally to comic book films and never-would-have-called-it Oscar winners [Everything Everywhere All at Once].
 But... it seems Greta Gerwig's Barbie movie will also be flooding the screen with variants, this time of plastic dolls Barbie and Ken."
 A second teaser trailer was unveiled shortly after the posters' release, featuring a rendition of the Beach Boys' 1964 surf rock song "Fun, Fun, Fun".
 The Washington Post noted that the "visually striking" and "polysemic" teaser captivated multiple demographics because of its humor, color palette, and the Barbie doll's cross-generational appeal.
 An official trailer for the film was released on May 25, 2023.
 Critics noted its existential tone set against upbeat music.
 Ben Travis of Empire said: "There's much to discuss here—not least, that it looks visually impeccable" and speculated Academy Awards attention for its production and costume design.
 A float promoting the film was featured in the 2023 WeHo Pride Parade in Los Angeles; two of its LGBTQ+ cast members, Alexandra Shipp and Scott Evans, were present.

 In June 2023, a French Barbie poster went viral for including the tagline "Elle peut tout faire.
 Lui, c'est juste Ken" ("She can do everything.
 He's just Ken").
 Ken is the verlan slang term for "fuck" in French—i.e. the phonological inversion of nique, while c'est ("he is") is a homophone for sait ("he knows how")—so the tagline could also be read as "She can do everything.
 He just knows how to fuck."
 Analysts concluded that the pun was most likely intentional, as the slang term is common knowledge among French speakers; Warner Bros. would neither confirm nor deny this.

 An all-pink billboard used to promote the film.

+Leading up to the release, pink billboards, blank apart from the film's release date, appeared worldwide, and a real-world "Barbie Dreamhouse" in Malibu, California became available to rent through Airbnb.

+Actress Margot Robbie received praise for her red carpet fashion while promoting the tour.
+Designers including Vivienne Westwood, Hervé Léger, and Schiaparelli created custom outfits inspired by recognizable Barbie doll clothes.